deepansh54/OpenIssuesTracker/README.md

 Check it out on - https://openissuestracker.herokuapp.com/

 ## Technologies
 1.Frontend - AngularJS
 2.Backend - NodeJS

 ## How it works
 The app uses the Github API to fetch the issue statistics of a public git repository.
+It provides a paginated list of open issues ordered by issue creation time by default.
 It counts the issues based on following criteria :

-1. Total no. of Open issues
+1. Total no. of Open issues.
-2. Total no. of Open issues opened in the last 24 Hours
+2. Total no. of Open issues opened in the last 24 Hours.
-3. Total no. of Open issues opened more than 24 hours ago but less than 7 days ago
+3. Total no. of Open issues opened more than 24 hours ago but less than 7 days ago.
-4. Total no. of Open issues opened more than 7 days ago
+4. Total no. of Open issues opened more than 7 days ago.

 The Github API URL used is